foxy-gal/foxy-gal/README.md

 - 👋 Hi, I’m @foxy-gal
-- 👀 I’m interested in system analysis, software development, architecture, ML
+- 👀 I’m interested in system analysis, software development, architecture, ML.
+Besides, I luv snowboarding&skiing.
-- 🌱 I’m currently learning maths, ML, python at Ural Federal University.
+- 🌱 I’m currently learning python, linux, maths, ML at Ural Federal University.
+So I am making learning projects for practice and for fun.
+I am going to save some of them here.
-- 💞️ I'm not looking to collaborate on right now.
+- 💞️ I'm not looking to collaborate on right now, except my classmates from university.
-- 📫 Feel free to contact me by email or direct messages
+- 📫 Feel free to contact me by email or direct messages if u want to.

 <!---
 foxy-gal/foxy-gal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.